The Roman sanctuary of Deir El Aachaiyer is one of the biggest temples in Lebanon.

 Excavations concluded that the initial architecture of the temple was remodeled, and its construction was never completed.

-Nothing remains of its monumental staircase, and many sections of the temple were dismantled and reused to construct modern buildings.
+Nothing remains of the monumental staircase, and many sections of the temple were dismantled and reused to construct modern buildings.

 Note

-Some modern houses were built on top of the temple’s terraces and foundations by reusing the stones.
-In addition, the area seemed to have housed a pottery factory – one can find thousands of pottery shreds everywhere around the site.
+Some modern houses were built on top of the temple’s terraces and foundations.
+In addition, the area seemed to have housed a pottery workshop – one can find thousands of pottery shreds everywhere around the site.

 Karim Sokhn